Consumers’ Guide to Highly Fluorinated Chemicals

 In the Media

-- TIME, Michael Addady.
+- TIME, Michal Addady.
 How to Find Out if Your Drinking Water is Safe

 - CNN, Susan Scutti.
 Study: Public water supply is unsafe for millions of Americans

 - NPR, Christopher Joyce.
 Federal Data Shows Firefighting Chemicals in U.S. Drinking Water Sources

 - PBS NewsHour, Mark Scialla What are PFASs, the toxic chemicals being found in drinking water?

 - CBS Local, SF Bay Area, Fire Suppressing Foam’s Toxic Chemicals Detected in California Groundawater

 - Goop, What We Need to Know About PFOAs.

 - New York Times Magazine, Nathaniel Rich.
 The Lawyer Who Became DuPont’s Worst Nightmare.